limbernie/limbernie.github.io/_posts/2020-02-01-re-htb-walkthrough.md

 }
 ~~~~

-At the bottom of the script, there\'s  mention of upstream processing of RAR files.
+At the bottom of the script, there's  mention of upstream processing of RAR files.
 I noticed any RAR file I put into `C:\users\luke\Documents\ods` disappears faster than I can blink my eye while I was staring at my screen.
 Long story short, I was able to use EvilWinRar [generator](https://github.com/manulqwerty/Evil-WinRAR-Gen) to exploit [CVE-2018-20250](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-20250) to write files as `re/cam`.
 But, what files do I write and where?

 Recall the web server is IIS?
 In `C:\inetpub\wwwroot`, there are three folders `blog`, `ip` and `re` where `luke` has no write access.
 I can probably probably use EvilWinRar to write an ASPX webshell (from `/usr/share/webshells/aspx/cmdasp.aspx` in Kali Linux) to one of the folders.